Internships and Coop Programs

 - Determine your eligibility: To be eligible for a Co-op Internship, you are required to have completed 30 credits of academic study and hold a minimum GPA of 2.0.
 (GPA eligibility requirements are higher for some majors.)

 - Inform yourself: Students are required to view a narrated PowerPoint presentation, Who We Are, Cooperative Education, which provides more information about the Co-op program including how to prepare for the internship.
 (It is recommended you view this presentation, regardless of the type of internship you are pursuing.)
-Presentations may be viewed at weekly Information Sessions on Mondays and Wednesdays at 11:00am and on Fridays at 1:00pm in Life Hall, Room 128 (Dean's Conference Room) and during college Career Services Drop-In hours on Thursdays from 2:30-4:30pm.
+Presentations may be viewed at weekly Information Sessions on Mondays and Fridays at 1-1:30pm and on Wednesdays at 2:30-3pm in Morehead Hall, Room 218 (Conference Room) and during college Career Services Drop-In hours on Thursdays from 2:30-4:30pm.
 An information packet will be provided in conjunction with your viewing the presentation.

 - Schedule a CART Career Services advising appointment: Following the above step, contact the CART Career Services director for Co-op advisement.
 During the advising session, you will receive help in developing a resume, cover letter and search strategies for finding and securing an internship, including use of the Co-op Employer database (PlacePro) and/or seeking an internship on your own.